lhtin/You-Dont-Know-JS/up & going/ch1.md

 two();		// 2
 ```

-Also, a scope can be nested inside another scope, just like if a clown at a birthday party blows up one balloon inside another balloon.
+Also, a scope can be nested inside another scope, just like if a clown at a birthday party blows up one __balloon__(气球) inside another balloon.
 If one scope is nested inside another, code inside the innermost scope can access variables from either scope.

 Consider: